Kilometers to Centimeters Converter

 How to Convert Kilometers to Centimeters

-To convert a kilometer measurement to a centimeter measurement, multiply the length by the conversion ratio.
-One kilometer is equal to 100,000 centimeters, so use this simple formula to convert:
+Since one kilometer is equal to 100,000 centimeters, you can use this simple formula to convert:

-The length in centimeters is equal to the kilometers multiplied by 100,000.
+The length in centimeters is equal to the length in kilometers multiplied by 100,000.

 Kilometers and centimeters are both units used to measure length.
 Keep reading to learn more about each unit of measure.

 The centimeter, or centimetre, is a multiple of the meter, which is the SI base unit for length.
-In the metric system, "centi" is the prefix for 10-2.
-Centimeters can be abbreviated as cm, for example 1 centimeter can be written as 1 cm.
+In the metric system, "centi" is the prefix for hundredths, or 10-2.
+Centimeters can be abbreviated as cm; for example, 1 centimeter can be written as 1 cm.

 Metric rulers typically have 30 cm, which are represented by 30 large tick marks.
-To get a rough idea of the actual length of a centimeter, a standard pencil is just about 1cm thick.
+To get a rough idea of the actual length of a centimeter, a standard number 2 pencil is just about 1 cm thick.

 Kilometer to Centimeter Conversion Table